Using Sacred Photographs for Healing and Upliftment

 The eyes are the windows of the soul, and a photograph captures some of that magnetism.
 Think for a moment of the times that you have seen a photograph of a criminal in the newspaper.
 Don’t you instinctively turn your eyes away so as not to be drawn into the negative vortex of energy in his gaze?
 Then think of the eyes of a saint, or any noble person who has served humanity in a selfless manner.
 Do you want to gaze upon that face and momentarily bask in the love and wisdom in those eyes?
 Recently, I saw a magnificent poster of Albert Einstein; I could have gazed into those eyes for an hour, if time had allowed.
 Indeed, this would be a wonderful practice for anyone who would like to have more of that cosmic awareness that Einstein experienced.

-In our Divine Will Healing workshops, we will often measure the effect of certain objects on the aura, through the assistance of an individual who is sensitive to subtle energies and is skilled at using dousing rods for this purpose.
+In our Divine Will Healing seminars, we will often measure the effect of certain objects on the aura, through the assistance of an individual who is sensitive to subtle energies and is skilled at using dousing rods for this purpose.
 We have found repeatedly that if an individual looks into the eyes of a photograph of Paramhansa Yogananda, then the aura will expand greatly in size anywhere from 3 to 10 times its normal circumference, even if they know very little about Yogananda.

 Sometimes we will also give the individual a copy of Yogananda’s Autobiography of a Yogi, concealed in a brown paper bag, and still we see the aura expands to almost the same degree (about 3 to 10 times its normal size).
 Conversely, when we give the individual a book (also concealed in a bag) dealing with a very dark or depressing topic, the aura shrinks down to almost nothing.
 This also happens when we ask the individual to dwell momentarily, for the sake of the experiment, on a sad or depressing time period of his or her life.
 This graphically demonstrates the weakening effect of holding negative thoughts and emotions!